-Here are some typical reasons to send a thank-you note to a business partner:
+Here are some normal situations to send a thank you note to a business contact:

-- Referrals.
-This is a great service to thank for.
-If someone refers a new client to you, don’t delay expressing your gratitude.
-Besides appreciating a partner’s concern, you can encourage this person to continue referring prospective customers to you.
+- It’s very important to thank someone for a referral.
+When someone refers a new client to you, thank them as soon as possible.
+Besides appreciating their help, you can encourage this person to continue referring prospective customers to you.

-- Meetings.
-Thank your partners and key players for participating and sharing their ideas and knowledge.
+- Thank your partners and key players for participating and sharing their ideas and knowledge.

-- Events.
-Express thanks to partners for the pleasure of discussion and their company.
+- Express thanks to partners for the pleasure of their company.

-- Holidays.
-The holidays are a great occasion to thank partners for cooperation, express interest in future dealing or simply to remind about your alliance.
+- The holidays are a great occasion to thank partners for cooperation and to express interest in future deals or possibilities.

 - Without reason.
 Thank-you notes out of the blue are best if your business relationship is long-term and casual to some extent.